Buying a Violin Checklist or How to Buy a Violin: Beginners Guide

 Essential Tips for Buying a Beginner Violin

 Buying your first violin is important.
 It will be your first instrument and you will learn the basics on it, so it has to be helpful with a good sound.
+The sound of a violin will stay with you forever!
+These are the basic features that make a violin playable in different learning situations:

 1. The Violin